 Here are some of the questions we hear most frequently about this change to our identity and mission.
 If you don’t see your question here, email us and we’ll try to provide an answer.

-Center for Open Recovery is an independent non-profit 501(c)3 organization situated in the San Francisco Bay Area.
-We have evolved from a traditional bricks-and-mortar model of a non-profit (offering prevention-oriented, direct-services in our facilities), to a virtual model whereby we bring recovery-oriented advocacy, education, and experiences directly into the community, workplaces, and organizations where we work.
+Center for Open Recovery is an independent non-profit 501(c)3 organization.
+We are based in the San Francisco Bay Area.
+We have evolved from a traditional brick-and-mortar model: we started out as a nonprofit offering prevention-oriented, direct-services in a physical location.
+Now, we operate with a virtual model that allows us to bring recovery-oriented advocacy, education, and transformative experiences directly into the community, workplaces, and organizations where we work.

 While most providers respond to those in addiction crisis, there is a relative void of programs, advocacy, and support services aimed at sustaining and supporting long-term recovery.
 In fact, the lack of focus on long-term recovery perpetuates the belief that appropriate treatment is a short-term intervention.
 This is not true.
 Addiction is progressive and recovery is a process.

-In line with our founding purpose some 60 years ago, – to meet the unmet needs in our community, we strategically repositioned the organization in 2016 to become an active proponent of long-term recovery from addiction for the the Bay Area and beyond.
+To honor our founding purpose, we strategically reoriented the organization in 2016 to become an active proponent of long-term recovery from addiction.

 Our mission has been, and remains, to meet the unmet needs in the community to reduce the prevalence and consequences of addiction and alcoholism.
 Many able organizations provide direct services to people in the acute crisis stages of addiction.
 After decades of work in this area, we have decided to move to another stage on the continuum of care that receives less attention and resources: supporting long-term recovery.